jsmatte/jsmatte.github.io/_pages/about.md

 <!-- consumer-centric,  -->

 The overarching theme of my dissertation work is addressing the **overproduction** and consequential environmental issues the fashion industry created.
 In addition to putting immense pressure on the supply chain, **overproduction practices are creating a huge waste problem**.
-My goal is therefore to **promote a reduction of environmental impacts and production volumes through a deeper understanding of consumer behaviour and to more efficient management practices**.
+My goal is therefore to **promote a reduction of environmental impacts and production volumes through a deeper understanding of consumer behaviour, innovative textile solutions, efficient management practices, and education**.
 Through my work, I am **contributing to GOAL 12** of the United Nations Sustainable Development Goals.

 <!-- For the next academic year, I will be visiting Rotterdam School of Management--Erasmus University where I will collaborate with Prof. Robert Rooderkerk! -->